Linebacker Shaquem Griffin has shown that even though he may only have one hand, it's determination that matters most.

 Shaquill's head coach, Pete Carroll, broke from the norm of stoic NFL evaluator to pump his fist at Shaquem's blazing 40-yard dash time on Sunday.

-Griffin now looks to join his brother in the NFL and become the first one-handed player to ever be drafted into the league.
+Griffin now looks to join his brother in the NFL and make history in the process.
+What could've been considered a handicap instead has driven him to be a better player.

 Follow TODAY.com writer Scott Stump on Twitter.